TjMott/TjMott.Writer/README.md

 The application stores all of its data in an SQLite database file.
 This database contains everything you need--works, file repository, tickets, Markdown notes, and so on, all in a single file for convenience.
 The file extension is *.wdb for Works DataBase.
 If you are database-savvy, you can open this file in something like SQLite Browser if you're curious or need to adjust something the application doesn't directly support.

 ## Universe
 A universe is a top-level container for a group of related works and supporting information.
 For example, a single universe will contain a list of stories and notes.
 Generally, unrelated works should go into different universes, though this is up to the author.
-For example, Star Wars and Star Trek would be different universes.
+For example, Star Wars and Star Trek would probably be different universes.

 ## Category
 Categories are optional dividers inside a universe.
 They can be used in a number of different ways, it's all up to you.
 For example, you could organize stories by series name, by in-progress or completed status, or by work type (e.g. peoms, short stories, novels).
 I typically use them for series.